Brendan Donovan Player Props: Cardinals vs. Pirates

-Brendan Donovan -- 1-for-5 in his most recent game -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Vince Velasquez on the hill, on April 13 at 7:45 PM ET.
+Brendan Donovan -- 2-for-5 with a double in his most recent game -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on April 14 at 8:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Rockies.
+In his last appearance, he strung together two hits (going 2-for-5 with a double) against the Pirates.

 Brendan Donovan Game Info & Props vs. the Pirates